featherdex/featherdex/README.md

 To build deliverables for the app, run `npm run build`, and then `npm run make`.
 The built deliverables should be in `./out/make/[FORMAT]/[PLATFORM]/[ARCH]/`.

+NOTE: As of v0.9.0-beta, it is no longer possible to cross-build packages for other platforms.
+You can only build for your own platform now due to limitations from `better-sqlite3`.
+Use `make-win`, `make-mac`, `make-linux`.

 ## Bug Reports

 If you have a GitHub account, please post bugs and other concerns in the 'Issues' tab of this repository.
 Otherwise, please message @cmt118 on the Feathercoin Telegram at https://t.me/FeathercoinOfficial.
 Thank you.